Much of Florida's Gulf Coast is under an evacuation order – and a "king tide" could make flooding worse

 If you have animals, look for pet-friendly places to stay ahead of your departure or ask shelters for advice.

-Whether you are evacuating or not, the CDC says you can prepare your home for a storm by gathering emergency supplies like food, water and flashlights and making sure your car's gas tank is full or — if you don't have a car — you have means to help you evacuate.
+Whether you are planning to evacuate or not, prepare your home for a storm by gathering emergency supplies like food, water and flashlights and making sure your car's gas tank is full or, if you don't have a car, planning another means to help you evacuate if needed.

-You can also prep your house by boarding up windows, clearing your yard for things that can blow around in the wind, turning off your power and take other steps recommended by the CDC.
+You can also help safeguard your house by boarding up windows and clearing your yard of things that can blow around in the wind.

 for more features.